 The Sokhanya Bible School was, in collaboration with a group of leaders of various churches, established in the Cape Peninsula in 1992.
 They have their own curriculum based on developing the content of the Bible.
 The course serves leaders and members of the full spectrum of churches (of all the mainstream churches, including Catholic, a variety of Pentecostal groups and especially African independent churches).
 The course was originally developed and presented in isiXhosa and is now fully available in English.

 It has specifically been designed on an NQF Level 2, with 3 modules and 5 workbooks per module, for church leaders who have not achieved a matric certificate, yet are hungry to learn the word of God.
-We are in the process of applying for NQF Level 2 accreditation for the Sokhanya course.
-For this purpose some ministry-oriented components, as determined by the qualification, are added.

-After 25 years in which classes were offered at different places in the Cape Peninsula (with a concurrent correspondence course for isiXhosa-speaking leaders nationwide) our ministering pattern has changed.
+After 25 years in which classes were offered at different places in the Cape Peninsula (with a concurrent correspondence course for isiXhosa-speaking leaders nationwide), our ministering pattern has changed.
 From 2016 the Sokhanya course became part of the Nehemiah Bible Institute, under the umbrella of Bible-Media, in Wellington.

-The course is known as the Sokhanya Bible Program.
+The course is known as the Sokhanya Bible Programme.
 Tuition is offered nationwide via correspondence, as well as learning centres in various parts of South Africa and some outside its borders.
 Students are encouraged to form study groups to work through the course together.
 Integration with the Nehemiah Bible Institute provides strategic infrastructure and open new areas of access that were not possible before.

-The Sokhanya office is manned by Mr. Jerry Sesoko who can be contacted by the information mentioned below for registrations.
+The Sokhanya office is manned by Mr Jerry Sesoko who can be contacted by the information mentioned below for registrations.

 NBI Sokhanya Office: